Hyperthermic Intraperitoneal Chemotherapy (HIPEC) Surgery

 Abdominal cancers that have spread to the lining of the abdominal cavity (peritoneum) can be difficult to treat through traditional chemotherapy.
 HIPEC surgery provides a more effective treatment option.

-Diseases treated with Procedure
+Diseases treated with HIPEC Surgery

 HIPEC surgery can treat diseases, fluid build-up and cancers in the abdomen.
 The most common cancers treated with HIPEC include: